 California Vehicle Code section 23136 is California's "zero tolerance" law on underage drinking and driving.
 It is illegal if you are under the age of 21, and you drive with ANY detectable amount of alcohol in your system.
-Impairment due to alcohol consumption or being "under the influence" is irrelevant.
+Actual impairment due to alcohol consumption or being "under the influence" is irrelevant in this case.

 California Vehicle code section 23136 states: "Notwithstanding California Vehicle code sections 23152 and 23153, it is illegal for anyone to drive a motor vehicle who is under the age of 21 and who has a blood or breath alcohol concentration of a 0.01% or higher, as measured by a Preliminary Breath Testing device or other chemical test."

 So, If the prosecution can prove any of the above-listed Vehicle code crimes and all their respective elements, you could be facing a conviction for DUI.

 At Los Angeles DUI Lawyer, The Law Offices of Jeff Voll knows how to challenge the prosecution's case; whether it's exploiting faulty police reports, exposing unreliable breath/blood test results, proving unlawful traffic stops and arrests, or exploiting other weaknesses in the case filed against you.

 Furthermore, we know how to skillfully negotiate to achieve a lighter sentence or reduce the charges where a dismissal or acquittal is not reasonable to expect.
 Keep in mind that Jeff Voll has achieved over 100 criminal case dismissals in one 12 month period!
 We have never met another attorney who can honestly make that claim.